15+ Best Resin 3D Printers [2024 Update]

 The Nexa3D NXE 400Pro is an industrial-grade 3D printer that offers high throughput, low operational costs, and incredible precision.
 It has a 17L build volume, ultrafast speeds and uses patented Lubricant Sublayer Photo-curing (LSPc®) technology to deliver accuracy with a superior surface finish.
 It can accommodate a range of materials including polypropylene, acrylonitrile butadiene styrene and other functional materials.

 The NXE 400Pro is used for industrial applications, rapid prototyping, and consumer products.
-For example, iconic brand PepsiCo has found the ultrafast, high-throughput of the NXE 400 3D printer–and accompanying material performance–is ideal for producing the mold components it needs.
-The NXE 400Pro allowed for up to a 96% reduction of cost compared to traditional metal tooling.
+For example, iconic brand PepsiCo found the quick speeds and high throughput of the NXE 400 3D printer–accompanying material performance–is ideal for producing the mold components it needs.
+The NXE 400Pro allowed for up to a 96% cost reduction compared to traditional metal tooling.

 best resin prewinter